LArSoft/larsoft.github.io/wiki/How_to_tag_and_build_a_LArSoft_patch_release.md

-How to tag and build a LArSoft patch release(#How-to-tag-and-build-a-LArSoft-patch-release)
+How to tag and build a LArSoft patch release
 ==============================================================================================

 -   **Table of contents**